Location: Foothills of Antigua, Guatemala – refer to the website for details

 I seem to always wake before 6 a.m.
 And I love it.

 I love to be up to watch the sunrise or in this case the reflection of the sun in the clouds over the left volcano.

 The sky is still misty so I wait in hope that the clouds roll away and the volcano tops are exposed.

-Every half an hour or so we hear the crack and bang, but so far no steam has been visible.
+Every half an hour or so we hear the crack and bang, but so far, no we have not seen any steam.